Kundziņsala

 Kundziņsala is a neighbourhood of Riga in Latvia, located on an island fully enclaved within the Daugava River in Freeport.
 The neighbourhood is administratively part of Riga's Northern District.
 Kundziņsala is the largest island in Riga.
 It is mainly covered by an industrial area related to maritime trade.
-With just 358 residents (As of 2021), it combines the character of a small rural community with the pressures of adjacent industrial port operations, resulting in a strong local identity shaped by both its natural setting and environmental challenges.
+With a population of 358 as of 2021, Kundziņsala blends the feel of a small rural community with the demands of nearby industrial port activities.
+This mix has shaped a strong local identity influenced by both its natural surroundings and environmental challenges.

 Geography

 Kundziņsala occupies a narrow island in the estuary of the Daugava River, immediately east of Riga's central districts but completely surrounded by fenced port territory.
 Historically accessible only by boat, it is now linked by a single road bridge across a narrow channel.
 The entire island is ringed by the Port of Riga's security fences, which residents say make the neighbourhood feel even more isolated: "You cannot get anywhere, there are fences all over".
 The neighbourhood's layout remains defined by its winding lanes, detached single-family homes and pockets of woodland and garden spaces that contrast sharply with the sprawling container yards and coal-handling terminals of the Freeport immediately to its west.